How to Become a Middle School Teacher

 What is the Salary of a Middle School Teacher?

-Depending on experience, certified middle school teachers can expect to earn between $42,380 (Payscale.com) and $55,415 (Glassdoor.com).
-This does not include the great health and retirement benefits.
+Depending on experience, certified middle school teachers can expect to earn around $66,880 per year, depending on their location, which does not account for health and retirement benefits.
 Middle school teachers who work in private schools may earn up to $10,000 less per year.
 Although the pay may be less at a private school, middle school teachers get to enjoy smaller class sizes and more flexibility with curriculum and pedagogy.
 With more experience and more education, middle school both in the public and private sector can earn a higher salary.

 You can learn more about a teacher's salary by visiting our Teacher Salary page.